i-love-coffee-i-love-tea/Snmp4JTrapRelay/README.md

    - client: implement exchangeable trap handling behaviour

-I have not used redis yet, but to me it increasingly looks like it.
+I have not used redis yet, but to me parts of this increasingly look similar.
 Perhaps i might as well use this, but I enjoy learning about server programming and like to find my own solutions.
 Also I have a feeling redis might pull in too many dependencies, which i don't need and want.
 It certainly has its many use cases where it does a great job, but it also has a ton of